Setting Up and Using the VeriFone MX 915 Genius Device

 6. Tap Setup.

 7. Enter the Merchant Name, Merchant Site ID, and Merchant Key provided by Cayan.

 Your Merchant Name needs to be the same as your restaurant name entered on the TouchBistro Restaurant Profile screen.
 Ensure all spacing and capitalization are identical.

 8. Choose either Quick Service or Fine Dining.
 Tap Quick Service if you are giving customers access to the VeriFone PIN pad at the counter.
 Customers will be able to enter a tip and sign on the screen.
 See Accepting Credit Card Payments – Counter for information how to process cards at the counter.
 Tap Fine Dining if customers will present your waiter with a payment card, the waiter will run the payment card through the machine, and then bring the customer a printed receipt to sign and write in a tip.
 See Accepting Credit Card Payments – Tableside for information how to process cards tableside.

 9. If you are setting up a VeriFone PIN Pad, tap Manage Terminals.
-If you are setting up a swiper, skip to step 17.

 10. Tap the Add icon to add your terminal.

 11. Enter a name to help identify the terminal.
 For example indicate where it’s located.

 12. Enter the IP address you wrote down following the steps under Retrieve the VeriFone’s IP Address.